sunidhichaudhary/add-on/README.md

 # add-on
-This is a repo to add data to a database using flask and flask-sqlalchemy Install Flask,flask_table,wtforms,sqlalchemy
+This is a repo to add data to a database using flask and flask-sqlalchemy.
+First Install Flask,flask_table,wtforms,sqlalchemy
 Install dbBrowser for sqllite
 Run python db_creator.py first and then main.py go to browser and open 127.0.0.1/5000